Phelix-hub/dsc-phase-1-project-v2-4/README.md

 #### Merging of Different Data Frames

-Below cells merging of above cleaned the dataframes in order to bring up needed columns for EDA
+Merging of above cleaned the dataframes in order to bring up needed columns for EDA

 Merging the Rotten Tomatoes Movie Info and Reviews DataFrames